t3r6/pkdocs/docs/guides/trickjumping/pk-hud-movement-compass.md

-# Painkiller HUD pressed buttons
+# Painkiller HUD movement compass

 > This mod is made by XDavidXtreme.

-This mod allows you to track pressed buttons in the game (Quake 3 Defrag-style).
+This mod allows you to track pressed buttons in the game (Quake 3 Defrag style).
 It is very useful for trickjump movies.

 Copy the file to `..\Painkiller\Data\LScripts\Hud\`.
 Create folders if required.

+Type in `/setmaxfps 125` in the game console to play with the consistent physics.

-It is recommended to enable `/speedmeter 1` via the in-game console.
+It is recommended to enable `/speedmeter 1` via the in-game console to track your speed.

 [Version from David](https://github.com/t3r6/pkdocs/blob/main/code/david/HUD.lua)